 Flight 11, the first base crew rotation flight, would see the four-person construction team that arrived on Flight 9 lift off in a LEM and return to lunar orbit, where they would dock with an OTV second stage/personnel pod combination just arrived from Earth.
 The Flight 9 lunar base team would trade places with them and, following LEM refueling and cargo loading, would descend to a landing at the base.
 The first construction team and the Flight 11 OTV pilot would then return to the LEO station.
 On Flight 12, a three-person base team would replace the Flight 10 team.

 Lunar base teams of three or four astronauts would rotate every two months.
-The typical base complement would include a commander/LEM pilot, an LEM pilot/mechanic, a technician/mechanic, a doctor/scientist, a geologist, a chemist, and a biologist/doctor, SAI wrote.
+The typical base complement would include a commander/LEM pilot, a LEM pilot/mechanic, a technician/mechanic, a doctor/scientist, a geologist, a chemist, and a biologist/doctor.

 Although the OTV would find uses in LEO and GEO, SAI charged all of its development and procurement costs (a total of $7.2 billion) to the lunar base.
 The expendable Logistics Lander and reusable LEM would cost $6.6 billion and $4.8 billion, respectively.
 The LEM, though structurally beefier and more complex, would cost less because the Logistics Lander would bear the development cost of systems common to both landers.